 You may know Willow Shields as Katniss’ younger sister Prim in The Hunger Games franchise, but in real life, the 14-year-old Albuquerque native is a fashion fanatic with an affinity for daring trends and statement-making red carpet looks.
-We caught up with the actress during the Mockingjay - Part 1 press tour to talk funny on-set stories, sitting front row at New York Fashion Week, and more, so keep reading for our latest installment of 10 Questions.
+We caught up with the actress during the Mockingjay - Part 1 press tour to talk funny on-set stories, sitting front row at New York Fashion Week, and more, so keep reading for our latest instalment of 10 Questions.

 What’s the best part about working on The Hunger Games franchise?